 Kilburn K. Reid, who since September, 1910, has held the position of accountant with the firm of H. A. Belyea & Company of New Westminster, was born in Centreville, New Brunswick, on the 18th of May, 1887.
 His parents were George and Elizabeth (Starrett) Reid, both natives of Williamstown, New Brunswick.
-The father, who successfully followed general agricultural pursuits throughout his active business career, is now living retired at Centreville, New The mother is deceased, having there passed away on the 18th of August, 1912, at the age of sixty-two years.
+The father, who successfully followed general agricultural pursuits throughout his active business career, is now living retired at Centreville, New Brunswick.
+The mother is deceased, having there passed away on the 18th of August, 1912, at the age of sixty-two years.

-Kilburn K. Reid was reared under the parental roof and in the acquirement Academy at Sackville, New Brunswick.
+Kilburn K. Reid was reared under the parental roof and in the acquirement of an education attended the public schools of Centreville and Mount Allison Academy at Sackville, New Brunswick.
 After putting aside his text-books he was offered and accepted a position as accountant with D. Fraser & Sons, lumber manufacturers of Plaster Rock, New Brunswick, remaining with that firm for about three and a half years, when he resigned.
-In December, 1909, he came vol. IV-13
+In December, 1909, he came Vel IV-13